markabrahams/node-net-snmp/README.md

  * Implement `tableColumns()` method
  * Added example program `snmp-table-columns.js`
  * Correct name of the `table` parameter to the `table()` callback
+ * Slight OID comparison performance enhancement

 # Roadmap

 In no particular order:

- * Make OID comparisons much faster
  * SNMP version 3

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.